LSU men's track and field team adds reigning NCAA discus champion Claudio Romero to roster - NewsBreak

 Why Brian Kelly isn't concerned about LSU DC Matt House getting poached

-Brian Kelly said he isn’t concerned about the possibility of losing LSU defensive coordinator Matt House because he supports his assistants when they get opportunities to further their careers.
-Kelly said he does think House and his family are happy in Baton Rouge.
-House on Monday was named one...
+Brian Kelly said he isn’t concerned about losing LSU defensive coordinator Matt House because he supports his assistants when they get opportunities to further their careers and thinks House and his family are happy in Baton Rouge.
+House on Monday was named one of 15 semifinalists for the Broyles...

 theadvocate.com